couchbaselabs/dcp-documentation/documentation/concepts.md

 In an Ephemeral bucket, deduplication is done periodically by removing stale copies and also when a backfill snapshot is formed.

+## Streaming from a replica vbucket
+DCP is a protocol which does master-slave replication.
+That is all the clients (slaves) get the copy of the data which is eventually consistent with the server vbucket (master).

+So it is always best to stream data from an active vbucket which is the master in our model.
+However due to requirements like having additional redundancy some clients choose to stream from replica vbuckets (slaves) as well.
+Streaming data from slaves comes with some additional complexity on the server (DCP Producer).

+Since the checkpoints on the server use [point-in-time snapshots](concepts.md#point-in-time-snapshots-in-memory-snapshots), the snapshots received by the replica vbuckets and the snapshots persisted by it need not be the same.
+This happens when the replica vbucket persists an incomplete point-in-time snapshot from the active vbucket.
+So while streaming data from the replica vbuckets we must combine disk snapshot and the point-in-time snapshot into one snapshot.
+A caveat here is that the replica vbucket might not have received all the items in the latest point-in-time snapshot, so the DCP client streaming from replica will have to wait till the replica gets all the items in the latest snapshot from the active.

+Consider the below example:
+1) Active vbucket is sending a point-in-time snapshot from 1 to 500, and has sent upto seqno 300.
+A key K1 might have a value of V1 at seqno 100 and a value of V1' at seqno 400.
+Now due to deduplication, the snapshot holds K1 only at seqno 400.

+2) The replica vbucket persists the items from 1 to 300 as a disk snapshot.

+3) A client tries to stream items from the replica vbucket and gets a disk snapshot of 1 to 300.

+4) The disk snapshot from seqno 1 to seqno 300 is inconsitent because it does not contains an old or newer version of K1 at all.

+5) Hence while streaming from the replica vbucket, we must combine the disk snapshot and the point-in-time snapshot being received by the replica vbucket as a single snapshot (from 1 to 500 in this case).
+Note that the client snapshot cannot be completely sent until the replica receives the snapshot from 1 to 500 fully from the active.